 Intershop Commerce-as-a-Service - Arrange an online demo now and jumpstart your digital commerce!

-The interim report on the first six months of 2016 is available for download at http://www.intershop.com/investors-financial-reports.
+The interim report on the first six months is available for download at https://www.intershop.com/financial-reports.

 This news release contains forward-looking statements regarding future events or the future financial and operational performance of Intershop.
 Actual events or performance may differ materially from those contained or implied in such forward-looking statements.
 Risks and uncertainties that could lead to such difference could include, among other things: Intershop's limited operating history, the unpredictability of future revenues and expenses and potential fluctuations in revenues and operating results, significant dependence on large single customer deals, consumer trends, the level of competition, seasonality, risks related to electronic security, possible governmental regulation, and general economic conditions.